mapbox/ecs-watchbot/readme.md

 ## Task runtime environment

-In addition to any environment variables pre-configured for your task in the template, Watchbot will provide each task with a set of environment variables representing the details of the message which it should process:
+In addition to any environment variables pre-configured for your task via `watchbot.template()` (see below), Watchbot will provide each task with a set of environment variables representing the details of the message which it should process:

 Name | Description
 --- | ---